-The Company leased an office under non-cancellable operating lease with a term to 31 August 2021.
-Upon transition to IFRS 16, the Company recognized \$76,395 of right-of-use assets and \$76,395 of lease liabilities.
-The lease liability was discounted using an incremental borrowing rate as at 1 May 2019 of 8% per annum for the year ended 30 April 2022 and the year ended 30 April 2021 are as follows:
+The Company leased an office under non-cancellable operating lease with a term to 30 April 2027.
+The Company recognized \$171,451 of right-of-use assets and \$171,451 of lease liabilities.
+The lease liability was discounted using an incremental borrowing rate as at 1 May 2022 of 8% per annum.
+The continuity of the lease liability is as follows: